IbraTech04/PictureStore/README.md

 ## About PictureStore
 PictureStore is a helper-application apart of the bigger tCketManage Suite.
 Its main goal is to aid in the deisgn of E-Tickets that comply with the tCket format, and make ticket design as easy as possible

+This project makes use of several icons from [Icons8](https://icons8.com/)